kieranjwhite/CPI-II/README.md

 Exception handling:

 * src/com/hourglassapps/util/ConcreteThrower.java.
-An attempt to solve the problem of interface or subclass implementations that throw exceptions within an overridden method that are not permitted by the interface / superclass.
+An attempt to solve the problem of interface implementations or subclasses that throw exceptions within an overridden method that are not permitted by the interface / superclass.
 Intended usage is as follows.

 Within a method that does not permit SomeException to be thrown:
 <pre>